To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Echo Dot Review

 Echo Dot is a small, discreet cylinder with one speaker.
-It’s like the top 1.6 inches of the Amazon Echo and costs much less, only $49.99.
+It’s essentially the top 1.6 inches of the Amazon Echo device but it costs much less, only $24.99.
 Echo Dot must be plugged into a wall outlet and connected to an external speaker.
 It is always on and always listening for the key phrase “Alexa”.
 It can stream music, control your smart devices and can do everything else Echo does.
 The main difference between Echo and Dot is that Dot doesn’t have a full size speaker.
-The small speaker in Dot doesn’t put out much audio, so it’s necessary to connect Dot to existing speakers.
+The small speaker in Dot doesn’t put out much audio, so you will want to connect Dot to existing speakers.

 Amazon Tap Review